Chia-Network/clvm_tools_rs/HOW_CHIALISP_IS_COMPILED.md

 * Ported to Typescript
 * Ported to Rust in the [clvm_rs](https://github.com/Chia-Network/clvm_rs) repository

-The Rust compiler started in ocaml as a sketch of how the structure of a Chialisp compiler could improve some weaknesses of the original Chialisp compiler:
+The Rust compiler started in ocaml as a sketch of how to improve upon some weaknesses of the original Chialisp compiler:
 * Reporting exact coordinates of errors in ways that were more understandable to users
 * Preserving more information from the source text throughout compilation (the ability to do something like source maps in Javascript)
-* Adding the ability to provide new forms with a reduced risk of changing the form of code that already compiled
+* Adding the ability to provide new forms with a reduced risk of changing the form of compiled code

 In order to keep existing code working and ensure that existing processes didn't break, a conservative approach was taken.
 The Rust code supports compiling an advanced form of the original Chialisp dialect, while maintaining the shape and structure of the original code.
-Since it was in a python style to begin with, that may make some of it difficult to navigate.
+Since it was in a Python style to begin with, that may make some of it difficult to navigate.

 #### Major functions

-The python code started with entry points into two major functions, `call_tool` and `launch_tool`, of which `launch_tool` was the one that exposed code compilation and is the more complex.
-Here's a guide to navigating it.
+The Python code started with entry points into two major functions, `call_tool` and `launch_tool`, of which `launch_tool` was the one that exposed code compilation and is more complex.

+Here's a guide to navigating it:

-The python code included [cmds.py](https://github.com/Chia-Network/clvm_tools/blob/main/clvm_tools/cmds.py).
-The structure of the rust code is similar -- [cmds.rs](/src/classic/clvm_tools/cmds.rs) contains the code for all the tools that historically existed, such as `run`, `brun`, `opc`, `opd`, and `launch_tool`.
-This is exactly as in the python code.
+The Python code included [cmds.py](https://github.com/Chia-Network/clvm_tools/blob/main/clvm_tools/cmds.py).
+The structure of the rust code is similar -- [cmds.rs](/src/classic/clvm_tools/cmds.rs) contains the code for all of the tools that historically existed, such as `run`, `brun`, `opc`, `opd`, and `launch_tool`.
+This is exactly as in the Python code.

-Similarly to the python code, the rust code starts by decoding arguments using an analog of argparse.
+Similarly to the Python code, the rust code starts by decoding arguments using an analog of argparse.
 The arguments are stored in a HashMap with type tags determining what the stored data is.
 In the case of PathOrCode conversion type, it has been extended slightly to remember the filename that was read in.
 That's useful so that the returned string can inform compilation of the filename it's compiling, and it can in turn inform the source locations what file name they belong to.

 A few other things are similar.
 Since classic Chialisp compilation mixes code in the compiler's source language with expressions written in Chialisp and stores state in the CLVM runtime environment, a runtime environment is prepared for it containing the search paths for include files.

 The classic compiler reads include files via an imperative CLVM operator, `_read`, installed at the time when the interpreter is created.
 This interpreter was called `stage_2` in the Python code so a function, `run_program_for_search_paths` was included in [operators.rs](/src/classic/clvm_tools/stages/stage_2/operators.rs).
 The normal operation of a CLVM environment is usually immutable.
 This stance is further encouraged by the lack of lifetime variables decorating the callbacks to the CLVM runner in `clvmr`.
-Because of that, the code downstream uses a C++ like approach to enriching the runtime environment with mutable state.
+Because of that, the code downstream uses a C++ like approach to enriching the runtime environment with a mutable state.
 The actual call to `run_program_for_search_paths` is currently located at [line 798](/src/classic/clvm_tools/cmds.rs#L798) of `cmds.rs`.

 At [line 901](/src/classic/clvm_tools/cmds.rs#L901) of `cmds.rs` (currently), `detect_modern` is called.
 This function returns information regarding whether the user requested a specific Chialisp dialect.
 This is important because modern and classic Chialisp compilers don't accept precisely the same language and will continue to diverge.
-Due to the demands of long-term storage of assets on the blockchain, it is necessary for code that compiles in a specific form today retains that form forever.
+Due to the demands of long-term storage of assets on the blockchain, it is necessary for code that compiles in a specific form today to retain that form forever.
 The dialect then tells the compiler which of the different forms compilation could take among compatible alternatives.
 This allows us to make better choices later on, and to grow the ways in which the compiler can benefit users over time.
 It also enables HelperForm and BodyForm to support a clean separation between generations of features.

 The result of this choice is taken at line 940, where in the case of a modern dialect, a short-circuit path is taken that bypasses the more complicated external interface of the classic compiler (below).
-Since classic compilation closely mirrors the form the python code takes (and should not be as new to readers), I'll skip it for now and focus on modern compilation.
+Since classic compilation closely mirrors the form the Python code takes (and should not be as new to readers), I'll skip it for now and focus on modern compilation.

-The python compilation interface used by `chia-blockchain` is information-poor, so cl21's basic optimization is enabled when called from python.
+The Python compilation interface used by `chia-blockchain` is information-poor, so cl21's basic optimization is enabled when called from Python.
 However, it requires a traditional style `-O` flag on the command line (line 358).
-When called this way, python and command line compilation are the same.
+When called this way, Python and command line compilation are the same.
 This will be fixed in the cl22 dialect, which will override the cl21 optimization flag entirely.

 A pure dynamic interface called `CompilerOpts` implements a set of toggles and settings that are global to the compilation process.
 It also provides information during compilation.
 One of these is required for compilation in modern Chialisp; the one currently used is generated at line 946.